 (minor segue—go read Bruce Campbell’s If Chins Could Kill for a great story of him, Sam Raimi, and Rob Tapert trying to screen an 8mm print of their movie that they’d already blown up to 16mm and then tried to blow up again to 35mm)

 So, in my eyes, this second golden age (silver age?) re-established B-movies as stepping stones.
 Studios were now willing to take some gambles on lots of lower-budget stuff, and there were a lot of films that needed filmmakers.
 And even if they were less experienced, they still had basic, baseline experience.

 But as studios evolved, we began to see less and less of these low budget B-movies as execs leaned more and more into what we usually now call “tentpole” movies.
 Things either got larger budgets or... got forgotten.
 Heck, there was a brief-point in the late 90’s when horror movies almost broke out of their low-budget niche and started getting $40, $50, and even $60 million dollar budgets.
 But it didn’t last long and that’s a whole ‘nother story.

 And that brings us to what I think was the last big B-movie boom.
 Our bronze age.
 And this is an odd one, I admit.

 SyFy.
 Or, as it was known then, the Sci-Fi Channel.

 Now, with all that in mind, the original question.
-Where to find B-movies today.
+Where do we find B-movies today?